Humanitarian Trip

 Especially at the beginning of your career, every experience will help form your identity as a doctor.
 Do you most want to get your patients out of pain?
 Help them overcome fear or shame from previous bad dental experiences?
 Give them smiles they’ll be proud of?
 Exploring your values and deciding what you need to find fulfillment in your work will help bring purpose to your life.

-Dental volunteering will get you out of your comfort zone and show you what you can really do for your patients.
-Beyond the personal satisfaction of bringing quality care to people who may otherwise never have had access to a dentist, your volunteer experience will leave you feeling confident to overcome any challenge in your daily practice.
-Schedule a call with a Recruiting Manager to learn more about joining our next humanitarian trip!
+Dental volunteering will get you out of your comfort zone and show you what you can do for your patients.
+Beyond the personal satisfaction of bringing quality care to people who may otherwise never have access to a dentist, your volunteer experience will leave you confident to overcome any challenge in your daily practice.
+Schedule a call with a Hiring Manager to learn more about joining our next humanitarian trip!

 Dr. Craig Copeland